notepad-plus-plus/npp-usermanual/content/docs/session.md

 For any entry in the Project Panel tree view, right clicking will give you the available actions on that specific entry.

 - On a Workspace:
-    - **New Workspace**: close the existing Workspace (if one is open for this Project Panel) and create an empty Workspace for this Project Panel.
+    - **New Workspace**: Close the existing Workspace (if one is open for this Project Panel) and create an empty Workspace for this Project Panel.
-    - **Open Workspace**: close the existing Workspace (if one is open for this Project Panel) and open the selected Workspace file.
+    - **Open Workspace**: Close the existing Workspace (if one is open for this Project Panel) and open the selected Workspace file.
-    - **Reload Workspace**: re-read the XML file for the active Workspace (it may have been edited externally).
+    - **Reload Workspace**: Re-read the XML file for the active Workspace (it may have been edited externally).
-    - **Save**: save any changes in the Projects, files, and Folders of the active Workspace configuration.
+    - **Save**: Save any changes in the Projects, files, and Folders of the active Workspace configuration.
-    - **Save As**: save the active Workspace in a new Windows filesystem location and use that new Workspace, while still leaving the old Workspace file under the old name.
+    - **Save As**: Save the active Workspace in a new Windows filesystem location and use that new Workspace, while still leaving the old Workspace file under the old name.
 (Example: if your active Workspace is `one.wkspc` and you **Save As** `two.wkspc`, then `one.wkspc` will still exist, but the active Workspace will be `two.wkspc`.)
-    - **Save a Copy As**: save the active Workspace in a new Windows filesystem location, while still keeping the old Workspace file as the active Workspace.
+    - **Save a Copy As**: Save the active Workspace in a new Windows filesystem location, while still keeping the old Workspace file as the active Workspace.
 (Example: if your active Workspace is `one.wkspc` and you **Save a Copy As** `two.wkspc`, then `one.wkspc` will still exist and be active, but there will also be a `two.wkspc` saved but not open.)
-    - **Add New Project**: add a new Project container to the active Workspace.
+    - **Add New Project**: Add a new Project container to the active Workspace.
 - On a Project entry:
-    - **Move Up / Move Down**: reorder the selected Project relative to other Projects in the Workspace.
+    - **Move Up / Move Down**: Reorder the selected Project relative to other Projects in the Workspace.
-    - **Rename**: change the name of the Project.
+    - **Rename**: Change the name of the Project.
-    - **Add Folder**: create a new container to go in this Project.
+    - **Add Folder**: Create a new container to go in this Project.
-    - **Add Files**: use a Windows **Open** dialog to select one or more files to add to the Project's tree.
+    - **Add Files**: Use a Windows **Open** dialog to select one or more files to add to the Project's tree.
-    - **Add Files from Directory**: add all the files from that Windows directory into the Project.
+    - **Add Files from Directory**: Add all the files from that Windows directory into the Project.
-        - Please note: this does _not_ create a new Folder entry in your Project.
+        - Please note: This does _not_ create a new Folder entry in your Project.
 - On a Folder entry:
     - Has all the same actions as on the Project entry, but everything is relative to this Folder instead of relative to the Project.
 - On a File entry:
-    - **Move Up / Move Down**: reorder the selected file relative to other files or Folders in the containing Project or Folder.
+    - **Move Up / Move Down**: Reorder the selected file relative to other files or Folders in the containing Project or Folder.
-    - **Rename**: changes the name of the file in the list.
+    - **Rename**: Changes the name of the file in the list.
         - This action does _not_ change the underlying file.
         - If the new name does not exist as a file, it will show a little error symbol on the file icon in the tree.
         - If the new name does exist as a file, the old file will still exist but will no longer be a part of this Project.
-    - **Remove**: removes the file from the Project.
+    - **Remove**: Removes the file from the Project.
         - This action does _not_ change the underlying file.
-    - **Modify File Path**: similar to rename, changes the file in the list, but also allows you to change what Windows directory is being referenced.
+    - **Modify File Path**: Similar to rename, changes the file in the list, but also allows you to change what Windows directory is being referenced.
         - This action does _not_ change the underlying file.
         - If the new name does not exist as a file, it will show a little error symbol on the file icon in the tree.
         - If the new name does exist as a file, the old file will still exist but will no longer be a part of this Project.